 The Engage card displays your three most recent reviews, so you can see how your customers feel about your recent performance.
 You can also click on the Service Reviews link to go directly to the Service Reviews report.

 The Invitation status card gives you insight into how many of your invitations were Delivered, Not Delivered, or In queue over a specific time period.
-You can also if have your Reminders setting enabled.
+You can also see if you have your Reminders setting enabled.

 The Delivered and Not Delivered panels contain information about your delivery rates over the selected period.
 Green arrows indicate that the rate has improved, and red arrows show you that the performance has gotten worse.